ysheikh2/aws-tab-closer/README.md

 **Q: How do I change the extension name or version?**
 A: Edit `config.json`, then run `./build.sh` to regenerate all browser-specific files.

+## Privacy

+This extension does not collect, store, or transmit any user data.
+It only reads page content locally to detect AWS authentication success messages and automatically closes tabs.
+No information leaves your browser.